astridx/meinblog/sik/r/react-apollo-client-testing/index.md

 ---
-title: "Writing Tests for Apollo Client in React"
+title: 'Writing Tests for Apollo Client in React'
-description: "The tutorial builds up on a mocked GraphQL API enabling you to write tests for your Apollo Client queries and mutations in React.
-It answers the question: How to test Apollo Client in React ..."
+description: 'The tutorial builds up on a mocked GraphQL API enabling you to write tests for your Apollo Client queries and mutations in React.
+It answers the question: How to test Apollo Client in React ...'
-date: "2018-10-19T13:50:46+02:00"
+date: '2018-10-19T13:50:46+02:00'
-categories: ["React", "GraphQL"]
+categories: ['React', 'GraphQL']
-keywords: ["apollo client test", "apollo client testing", "apollo client query test", "apollo client mutation test", "apollo client react test"]
+keywords:
+  [
+    'apollo client test',
+    'apollo client testing',
+    'apollo client query test',
+    'apollo client mutation test',
+    'apollo client react test',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs,#GraphQL"]
+hashtags: ['#100DaysOfCode', '#ReactJs,#GraphQL']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />